Ajith369369/pro-chauffeurs-frontend/README.md

 2. **Detailed Description:**
    - Provide a thorough description of what changes were made, why they were made, and how to test them.

-3. **Keep PRs Small:**
+3. **Keep Pull Requests Small:**
    - Make pull requests small and focused on a single task or feature.
 This makes them easier to review and less likely to introduce conflicts.

 4. **Add Context and References:**
-   - Link to relevant issues or tasks that the PR addresses.
+   - Link to relevant issues or tasks that the Pull Request addresses.
 This helps reviewers understand the context and importance of the changes.

 5. **Request Reviews Early:**
    - Request reviews as soon as possible to get feedback early and avoid delays in the development process.

 6. **Address Feedback Promptly:**
-   - Act on feedback quickly and update the PR accordingly.
+   - Act on feedback quickly and update the Pull Request accordingly.
 Communicate any challenges or questions you have during the review process.

 7. **Test Thoroughly:**
-   - Ensure that changes are thoroughly tested before submitting the PR.
+   - Ensure that changes are thoroughly tested before submitting the Pull Request.
 Include automated tests if possible.

 8. **Follow Contribution Guidelines:**
    - Adhere to the project’s contribution guidelines and coding standards.
-Check for any specific PR guidelines outlined in the repository.
+Check for any specific Pull Request guidelines outlined in the repository.

 9. **Use Branch Protection Rules:**
    - Configure branch protection rules to enforce required reviews, status checks, and other quality controls before merging.